Beware of OpenMP’s thread pool

 Nonetheless, the fun of performance tuning is also here: after days even weeks of endeavor, I finally find the bottleneck.
 It is not only exciting experience but every time I learn something I totally don’t know before amid this process.
 Performance tuning forces you to get a whole picture of the computer system, not only the code you write.
 This can broaden your view and let you know the essence of computer science.

-performance tuning is harder than debugging bugs, but it also pays off!
+Performance tuning is harder than debugging bugs, but it also pays off!
 Enjoy it!

 A performance issue caused by NUMA